Kampong Speu © nicolas pascarel

 Best time to visit Cambodia

 The weather in Cambodia is typically tropical with distinct wet and dry seasons.
-The best time to visit Cambodia is in the cooler dry season, from November to February, when temperatures are slightly cooler.
-For visiting the temples at Angkor, or enjoying the beauty of the Tonle Sap in full flood, the best time to go to Cambodia is during monsoon season, from June to October, but temperatures and humidity levels can rise quite high during this period.
+The best time to visit Cambodia is in the cooler dry season, from November to February, when temperatures are more comfortable.
+For visiting the temples at Angkor, or enjoying the beauty of the Tonle Sap in full flood, the best time to go to Cambodia is during monsoon season, from June to October, but temperatures and humidity levels can rise high during this period.
 Read more on Cambodia's Climate and Weather.

 What to see in Cambodia